 Healthy Gluten-Free Peanut Butter Cookies

-If you try these Meyer Lemon Drop Shortbread Cookies or any of my other recipes tag me on Instagram @joymakersandco, I’d love to see what you make!
+If you try these Meyer Lemon Drop Shortbread Cookies or any of my other recipes, comment & rate below.

 Meyer Lemon Drop Shortbread Cookies